 | MP S. Supongmeren Jamir.
 (File Photo) |

-According to the Centre, the current priority is to strengthen and expand existing higher education institutions in line with the National Education Policy (NEP).
-It noted that Nagaland already hosts major centrally funded institutions such as Nagaland University and National Institute of Technology Nagaland.
+In its response, the Ministry of Education stated that the Government of India is currently focused on strengthening and expanding existing higher education institutions in line with the objectives of the National Education Policy (NEP) 2020.
+The Centre pointed out that Nagaland already hosts several important centrally funded educational institutions, including Nagaland University and National Institute of Technology Nagaland.

-The Centre also highlighted ongoing investments in higher education under the Pradhan Mantri Uchchatar Shiksha Abhiyan (PM-USHA), under which ₹1,292.16 crore has been approved for the period 2023–24 to 2025–26 to improve access, equity, and quality in higher education.
+The Ministry also highlighted ongoing investments aimed at improving the quality, accessibility, and inclusiveness of higher education in the state.
+Under the Pradhan Mantri Uchchatar Shiksha Abhiyan (PM-USHA), an amount of ₹1,292.16 crore has been approved for the period from 2023–24 to 2025–26.
+The funding is intended to support infrastructure development, academic enhancement, and institutional strengthening across higher education institutions.

-Additionally, under the Rashtriya Uchchatar Shiksha Abhiyan (RUSA), 39 projects have been sanctioned for Nagaland with a total allocation of ₹254.06 crore, including a central share of ₹229.57 crore.
-A further ₹130.46 crore has already been released to the state under PM-USHA as of March 25, 2026.
+Additionally, under the Rashtriya Uchchatar Shiksha Abhiyan (RUSA), the Centre has sanctioned 39 projects in Nagaland with a total approved allocation of ₹254.06 crore, including a central share of ₹229.57 crore.
+The Ministry further noted that ₹130.46 crore had already been released to the state under PM-USHA as of March 25, 2026, for various educational development initiatives.

 ALSO READ: Nagaland University Hosts Premiere Screening of Documentary ‘A Sacred Place